visualinteractivedata/visualinteractivedata.github.io/jobs-viscovery.md

 ## Project

+The project aims to develop visualizations, interfaces and systems to guide analysts in their exploration of geo-temporal network data within the humanities (history, social science, archaeology, etc.).
 Our research aims to provide new ways to support interactive exploration for network data as well as training novice-analysts in data and visualization literacy.
-A research engineer role will support the development of the [Vistorian](http://vistorian.net) platform for network analysis.
+A research engineer role will support the development of our network visualization platform.
 Publications are aimed to be presented at top-tier international conferences (CHI, VIS, EuroVis).

-The project is lead by [Benjamin Bach](http://benjbach.me).
+The project is led by [Benjamin Bach](http://benjbach.me).
 We will collaborate with researchers in visualization and HCI at Microsoft Research as well as in network analysis, archeology, and history in the UK, across Europe, and beyond.

 ## Environment